joyceagape/supermarket_plsql/README.md

 ## Project Overview

-This repository contains a fully interactive **PL/SQL Supermarket Inventory & Billing System**.
+This repository contains a fully interactive PL/SQL Supermarket Inventory.
 It demonstrates the use of:

 * **Records**: Each product is stored as a record.
 * **Collections**: Products stored in an indexed PL/SQL table.